stepsal/chainlink-aws-setup/README.md

 aws ec2 create-security-group --group-name chainlink-node --description "Chainlink Node Security Group"
 ```

-Open port 22
+Open port 22.

 SSH PasswordAuthentication is disabled by default, access can only be obtained using a key-pair

 ```
 aws ec2 authorize-security-group-ingress --group-name chainlink-node --protocol tcp --port 22 --cidr 0.0.0.0/0
 ```

-Create a new key-pair
+Create a new key-pair.

 The key-pair is created in your local home directory and used to SSH to the node.

 ```